 "As [this Court has] explained on many prior occasions, the separation of powers is designed to preserve the liberty of all the people."
 Collins v.
-Yellen, 141 S. Ct.
+Yellen, 141 S.Ct.
 1761, 1780 (2021).
 When power is improperly consolidated, violations of other rights have no remedy.
-But Mr. Pugin, and countless others, face the most severe consequences available to the government through the BIA's improper exercise of power.
-The lower courts that have refused to correct this injustice threaten all of our liberty and have undermined their own legitimacy.
-This Court should grant Mr. Pugin's petition for a writ of certiorari to correct these injustices.
+But the petitioners, and countless others, face the most severe consequences available to the government through the BIA's improper exercise of power.
+This Court should finally set things right and clarify the proper role that the rule of lenity plays in such circumstances.

-DATED: August 5, 2022.
+DATED: March 24, 2023.